Madagascar: Building Urban Resilience in Greater Antananarivo

 Context and Objectives

-The ACP-EU NDRR project aims to strengthen climate resilience in Antananarivo, and thereby to enhance the urban living conditions in the poorest and most vulnerable neighbourhoods of Greater Antananarivo.
-The project will do so by providing analytics on urban planning and disaster risk management, and by promoting the integration of disaster risk considerations into urban practices.
+This ACP-EU NDRR project strengthens climate resilience in Antananarivo, and thereby enhances the urban living conditions in the poorest and most vulnerable neighborhoods of Greater Antananarivo.
+The project is providing analytics on urban planning and disaster risk management, and promotes the integration of disaster risk considerations into urban practices.

-The analytics developed informs the $75 million World Bank-financed "Integrated Urban Development and Resilience Project" (PRODUIR).
-PRODUIR is planning on investments that improve infrastructure for drainage and flood protection, improve urban living conditions and livelihoods; and enhance resilient urban governance and disaster preparedness.
+The resulting analytics inform the $75 million World Bank-financed "Integrated Urban Development and Resilience Project" (PRODUIR).
+PRODUIR plans on investments that improve infrastructure for drainage and flood protection, improve urban living conditions and livelihoods; and enhance resilient urban governance and disaster preparedness.

 Component 1: Disaster informed urban planning and design.